tejendra-kumar/hello-world/README.md

 There are so many javascripts framework coming these days.
 Angular or react.
-Angular is more powerful but react is more popular
+Angular is more powerful but react is more popular.
+Certainly vue is also growing.